+Pacific County is perhaps best known for its oyster and cranberry farms.
 October’s cranberry harvest has been a part of the peninsula’s culture for over a century.
-This tart, native berry brings more excitement than you might expect as the bogs are flooded for harvest and roadside stalls with fresh cranberries begin to pop up.
-The peak of activity comes October 12 and 13 (2019) with the annual Cranberrian Fair.
-Plan a fall trip to the peninsula and get in on the cranberry fun.
+This tart berry brings more excitement than you might expect as the bogs are flooded for harvest and roadside stalls with fresh cranberries begin to pop up.
+The peak of activity comes October 9 and 10 (2021) with the annual Harvest Festival.
+Plan a fall trip to the peninsula and get in on the cranberry fun!

 Local Cranberry Bogs